AlgoLab/shark_experiments/README.md

 * `{root_fold}/output/multi.csv`

 ### genel_samples
-Download the archive from [...], unzip it and set the root in the `genel_samples/config.yaml` using the path to the extracted folder (should be something like `/.../genel_samples/`).
+Download the archive from [this link](https://drive.google.com/file/d/1YxJvqeMacMLoRdXlw_7Tw7tsMwMpPvp1/view), unzip it and set the root in the `genel_samples/config.yaml` using the path to the extracted folder (should be something like `/.../genel_samples/`).
 Run `snakemake -n` and you should see something like:
 ```
 Job counts:
         count   jobs